HiddenHarmsHub/comparison-interface/README.md

 * renderSitePoliciesPage
   * sitePoliciesLink

-There is also a required boolean key ```renderCookiesFooter```, which determines whether the user is asked to accept the website cookies when first opening the website.
-The text for the cookie footer is stored in the language file but it you want to customise if for a particular project then the ```siteCookiesText``` key can be added to the project configuration with the string you want to display.
+There is also a required boolean key ```renderCookieBanner```, which determines whether the user is asked to accept the website cookies when first opening the website.
+The text for the cookie banner is stored in the language file but it you want to customise if for a particular project then the ```siteCookiesText``` key can be added to the project configuration with the string you want to display.

 Two further boolean keys are required.